-For pristine, smooth sand go to one of the many beaches found on the north shore of Lake Tahoe.
-Kings Beach Recreational Area is family friendly and shallow enough for the kids to play in.
-Surrounding the beach you will find hip shops, restaurants, and places to rent a kayak or paddleboard.
+For pristine, smooth sand with views of the mountains, go to one of the many Tahoe beaches found on the North Shore.
+Kings Beach Recreational Area is family-friendly and shallow enough for the kids to play in.
+Surrounding the beach, you will find hip shops, restaurants, and places to rent a kayak or paddleboard.

-As you continue along the east shore, you’ll see a plethora of beaches lined with rocks ready for someone to leap off of, or hidden spots only accessible by hiking in.
-Hidden Beach is located just south of Incline Village near Tunnel Creek Road.
-This secluded beach has limited parking but is a royal treat for those who arrive early and make the trek in.
+Some Lake Tahoe beaches require more effort than others to get to.
 For the real go-getters, keep your eye out for Chimney Beach.
 Located about a mile from Highway 28, this is a hot spot during the summer.
 This beach is named after the stone chimney that still remains on the lakeshore, a remnant of the caretaker’s cabin that once stood there.
-Chimney Beach is also dog- friendly and lined with rocks and deep water.
-Perfect for getting that insta-worthy action shot.
+Chimney Beach is dog- friendly and lined with rocks and deep water, perfect for getting that insta-worthy action shot.

 Further south on the east shore is Zephyr Cove Beach.
 Zephyr Cove is one of the larger of Lake Tahoe beaches and offers paid parking.
 Because of its size, there’s usually no problem finding a spot on the beach, but parking can fill up early during the peak season, so plan accordingly.
 Amenities include restrooms, a small bar and grill, water equipment rentals and a volleyball court.
 Because of its size, this beach is one of the best Lake Tahoe beaches for families and groups.